Selling A Business with Attached Real Estate

 • Many buyers will be priced out of such a deal for lack of funds.

-• Moreover, the buyer’s return on investment (profits divided by total investment) goes significantly down if the buyer is forced to purchase both the shop and the real estate.
+• Moreover, the buyer’s Return On Investment or ROI (profits divided by total investment) goes significantly down if the buyer is forced to purchase both the shop and the real estate.

 • In our auto shop example, let us assume that the total profits of the shop is $100K/year.